Maney Bhanjang, Gateway to Sandakphu | Local Guides • Homestays • Authentic Himalayan Experiences

 Day 2: Srikhola → Gorkhey (7,500 ft)

-Overnight: Gorkhey – a beautiful valley at the confluence
+• Overnight: Gorkhey – a beautiful valley at the confluence of two streams.

 Day 3: Gorkhey → Phalut (11,811 ft)

-Reach Phalut, the second-highest point of the Singalila
+• Reach Phalut, the second-highest point of the Singalila Ridge.

 Day 4: Phalut → Sandakphu (11,900 ft)